School Science Lessons

 Use the apparatus in a darkened room.

-If a very bright light source is used, the image from the eyepiece of a compound microscope can be reflected on to a screen using a mirror.
+If a very bright light source is used, the image from the eyepiece of

 A powerful slide projector is a good source of light.